yeehaa123/elab/CHAT/lab.md

 A lab for embedded research makes digital humanities projects more sustainable and pushes them beyond the academic borders to engage private partners, civic organisations and the general public.

-### How this research contributes to the humanities, and to ‘digital humanities’?
+### How this research contributes to the humanities, and to ‘digital humanities’

 The recent focus of funding for the humanities towards creative industries and other private partners has resulted in many digital